davidecaroselli/jsonthis/README.md

 // { id: 1 }
 ```

-Note that this also works with nested objects:
+This also works with nested objects:

 ```typescript
 const user = new User(1, "john.doe@gmail.com");